whoami

 Heads up Sync is last-write-wins.
 There's no merge or conflict detection - if you edit the same note from two machines without syncing in between, the second push overwrites the first.

-Tip Notes are raw markdown files in your chosen storage backend, so you can read and edit them directly via a web browser or mobile app — e.g. Koofr, GitHub, or the Dropbox mobile app.
+Tip Notes are raw markdown files in your chosen storage backend, so you can read and edit them directly via a web browser or mobile app — e.g. Nextcloud client, Koofr, or GitHub.

 Source